 Legal Time Limits for Paralysis Accident Cases in Hershey

 When considering a paralysis injury lawsuit, it’s important to note the statutory filing deadline for personal injury cases.
 Under Pennsylvania law, anyone hurt by another person’s negligence generally has two years from the date of their accident to start a lawsuit.

 Failing to abide by this deadline will almost always lead to a court declaring your case “time-barred” and throwing it out.
 A local paralysis injury lawyer at Ostroff Godshall Injury and Accident Lawyers can help build a strong claim that accounts for all your long-term losses within applicable time limits.

 Speak to a Hershey Paralysis Injury Attorney Today

 Becoming paralyzed is a life-altering experience that no one should ever go through.
 When someone else’s misconduct causes you to lose mobility or function in your body, you have a legal right to demand compensation from them.

 Guidance from a Hershey paralysis injury lawyer will be crucial to getting the best possible result from your case.
-The legal team at Ostroff Injury Law is prepared to fight like hell to secure the payments you deserve for the harm you should’ve never suffered.
+The legal team at Ostroff Godshall Injury and Accident Lawyers is prepared to fight like hell to secure the payments you deserve for the harm you should’ve never suffered.
 You will not owe us anything until we win compensation on your behalf, so call us today for a free consultation.